mgrachten/personal-arxiv-feed/README.md

 1.  **Define your interests**:
     -   Navigate to `http://localhost:8000/interests`.
+    -   Add your specific interests, one per line (e.g., `Large Language Models`, `Reinforcement Learning`).
     -   Add the Arxiv categories you are interested in (e.g., `cs.AI`, `cs.SD`).
-    -   Add your specific interests, one per line (e.g., `Large Language Models`, `Reinforcement Learning`).
-    -   Click "Update".
+    -   Click "Save Changes".

 2.  **View your feed**:
     -   Navigate to `http://localhost:8000`.
     -   The feed will be populated with relevant papers.
 This may take a few minutes after you have updated your interests.
+The page will not refresh automatically.
     -   The feed will be automatically updated daily.